XavierValeuriad/Quantization-Aware-Pre-Training/README.md

 | **07** | `07_download_results.bash` | Sync | Aggregates metrics from distributed nodes/remote storage. |
 | **08** | `08_generate_reports.bash` | Analysis | Generates LaTeX tables and visualization plots. |

+### 🧬 Special Case: NACHOS Dataset Ingestion

+The **NACHOS** dataset serves as our primary pre-training corpus.
+Due to its distribution format (single monolithic text file >10GB) and specific artifacts (extremely long lines causing tokenizer OOM), we implement a dedicated two-stage ingestion pipeline **before** tokenization.

+**Workflow:**

+1.  **Sanitization (`scripts/utils/clean_source_text.py`):**
+    Scans the raw `DOCUMENT_BY_DOCUMENT.txt`.
+It detects lines exceeding `2000` characters (often OCR artifacts or non-textual dumps) and safely segments them.
+This step is crucial to prevent buffer overflows in the tokenizer's Rust backend.

+2.  **Structuring (`scripts/utils/make_dataset.py`):**
+    Converts the sanitized text into a sharded Hugging Face `DatasetDict` (Arrow format) and generates the required `dataset_configs.json` manifest.
+This aligns the raw text with our standardized multi-config loader.

 ### Example: Launching the Evaluation Array

 To launch the massive evaluation grid (Model × Quantization × Dataset):